From Handshakes to Hashtags — How Five Generations Lost Trust in Renting | IDEAL Framework by Jimmy Ng

 Jimmy Ng

-Jimmy has spent years studying why rental relationships break down — tracing the patterns across generations, immigration waves, and technological shifts.
-The generation gap in rental trust isn't abstract.
-It's the specific gap that fraud exploits, that disputes fall into, and that newcomers disappear into.
-The IDEAL Framework was built to close every gap — across every generation, every channel, and every trust model.
+Jimmy has spent years tracing why rental relationships break down — across generations, immigration waves, and technology shifts.
+The generational trust gap is not abstract; it is the specific space where fraud, disputes, and confusion live.
+The IDEAL Framework was built to close that gap for landlords, tenants, investors, and the tools that serve them.